Pebloop/Dangerous-Egg/README.md

 Author : Tempo

 ## Contents
-* Click on an egg at the bottom to make him disapear
+* Click on an egg at the bottom to make it disapear
 * if you matches 3 egg together, you loses

 ## Download